-Portions of the Matanuska-Susitna Borough (MSB) are experiencing the greatest population growth rate within the state.
+Portions of the Matanuska Susitna Borough (MSB) are experiencing the greatest population growth rate within the state.
 Population projections for the MSB estimate a doubling of the existing population over the next twenty years.
-Unlike municipalities that utilize large, quantifiable surface water sources, MSB's primary water source has been extraction of ground water from a poorly understood aguifer system.
+Unlike municipalities that utilize large, quantifiable surface water sources, MSB's primary water source has been extraction of ground water from a poorly understood aquifer system.
 The current forecast is that MSB will continue to utilize this source for economic/industrial expansion and the allied domestic water uses.
-While sufficient ground water supplies are currently available for most areas in the MSB, there exist areas where the demands for ground water have apparently exceeded availability.
+While sufficient ground water supplies are currently available for most areas in the MSB, there exist areas where the demands for groundwater have apparently exceeded availability.
 Unfortunately, our current understanding of the subsurface in much of the anticipated MSB growth areas is very limited.
 What little is now known indicates the area is underlain by a complex composite of glacial deposits that can serve as both excellent aquifer sources of plentiful ground water, or conversely as poor sources with limited or seasonal variations that make them of little use as a potable water source.
-Further complicating the issue are the unknowns of the interrelations between various confined and unconfined aguifers and State of Alaska Capital Project Summary Department of Natural Resources FY2010 Governor Reference No: 45272 8/23/10 10:29:43 AM the effects of existing and future uses of water from these same aquifers on existing and future potential users of the ground water resource.
+Further complicating the issue are the unknowns of the interrelations between various confined and unconfined aquifers and the effects of existing and future uses of water from these same aquifers on existing and future potential users of the ground water resource.